 I found the recorder in the storage area gathering dust with an empty cassette when I was cleaning Mother’s house.
 Her story is forever buried with her when she died, and I will never know.
 I wonder what kind of life she led.

-In one of many retreats I attended, the voice of Fr.
+In one of the many retreats I attended, the voice of Fr.
 Jim came resonating: ‘Live your life for the benefit of others.’
 I stayed with this voice and reflected upon it.
 For years, I ponder upon this line sinking into the cesspool of my soul not knowing that in the quagmire a lotus flower will bloom in this murky pond.

 And I thought: